textadventures/quest/docs/quest5_7.md

 You can now select different colour schemes for the panes on the right (or invent your own with a JavaScript function, JS.setPanes)

-You can turn off individual panes, and add a new command pane.
-The command pane makes it easier to create a game with no command bar, as commands like LOOK and WAIT can be put here (with JS.setCommands). https://github.com/textadventures/quest/issues/752
+You can turn off individual panes, and add a new command pane and a new status pane.
+The command pane makes it easier to create a game with no command bar, as commands like LOOK and WAIT can be put here (with JS.setCommands).
+The status pane can have any HTML put in it (with JS.setCustomStatus), so could display indicators bars as well as text. https://github.com/textadventures/quest/issues/752

 ### Command bar